- <div style="background-image:url(/live/image/gid/152/width/1600/height/300/crop/1/47147_adolescent-adult-blur-933964.rev.1538511206.jpg)"/>

 - Sign out of your email when you are done and close all browser windows.

-- Delete any downloaded file that contains FERPA or sensitive data
+- Delete any downloaded file that contains FERPA, personally-identifiable, or sensitive data.

 You have access to the “V: drive” for shared content and the “U: drive” for individual network storage by connecting to the College network through VPN.
 We strongly advise you to move important shared information to OneDrive for purposes of remote access and sharing.
 However, there are some circumstances where data and research must be accessed on the Lake Forest College network.